thinks/fast-marching-method/README.md

 references for further reading

 ## Design

-single header file
+The entire code base in this repository resides within a single header file (exluding test code).
+This makes it very easy to add as a dependency in existing projects.
+Further, the code has no external dependencies other than the standard C++ libraries.
+This means that all interfaces use standard types, such as `std::array` and `std::vector`.
+As mentioned earlier robustness and correctness have been prioritized over speed.
+A set of test functionality is provided in this repository, but is of course not needed to run the FMM code.
+Testing and verification of correctness are discussed in more detail below.

-prefer robustness and correctness over speed. numerical and visual testing
+## Usage

 ## Testing and Verification
 ![hello world](https://github.com/thinks/fast-marching-method/blob/master/test/img/unsigned_grad_mag_float.png?raw=true "grad mag")